Apply for Ayushman Bharat Pradhan Mantri Jan Arogya Yojana

 [Note: The implementation and specific guidelines for PMJAY Urban and PMJAY Rural may vary between states, as the Scheme is administered at the state level.
 It is advisable to check the guidelines the respective state government provides or visit the official PMJAY website for accurate and up-to-date information regarding eligibility and coverage under each category.]

-What is Covered Under the PMJAY Scheme?
+Things Covered and Not Covered Under the PMJAY Scheme

 Things Covered Under the PMJAY Scheme Things Not Covered Under the PMJAY Scheme